Post Care Education Financial Support FAQs

 - International Baccalaureate, diploma level.

-Note: full-time study for the purposes of this allowance is 15 hours or more per week and can take place at a high school, TAFE or equivalent setting.
+Note: full-time study for the purpose of this allowance is 15 hours or more per week and can take place at a high school, TAFE or equivalent setting.
 Part-time studies may be considered on a case by case basis where a young person has parental responsibilities or health issues that prevent them from undertaking full-time studies.

 How do carers apply?

-FACS carers will receive a Post Care Education Financial Support application form in the mail.
-These carers should complete the application form and return it to FACS.
+DCJ carers will receive a Post Care Education Financial Support application form in the mail or from their caseworker.
+These carers should complete the application form and return it to DCJ.

 Carers with a non-government agency will need to apply through their agency.
 Further information about the application process will be provided to carers by their agency.